sagemanifolds/SageManifolds/README.md

 ./spkg: SageManifolds packages released on http://sagemanifolds.obspm.fr/ and the install scripts

-./Worksheets: Sage worksheets illustrating the use of SageManifolds, most of
-              them being posted on http://sagemanifolds.obspm.fr/
+./Worksheets: Sage (sws) and Jupyter (ipynb) worksheets illustrating the use of SageManifolds, most of them being posted on http://sagemanifolds.obspm.fr/